dnltsk/gdal-ogr-format-driver-growth/README.md

 # GDAL/OGR: format driver growth

 R script that counts the number of rows of the GDAL's and OGR's format list.
-Plot is getting enriched with my personal favourite formats:
+Time-series is getting enriched with my personal favorite formats:

 - GeoJSON
 - BigTiff